 Problem to be addressed

 Increasing industry diversification, densification of the CBD, and urban expansion in southern Cairns is forecast to grow traffic beyond the reliable capacity of the highway.

-The project aims to ease capacity constraints by creating a four-lane highway (two lanes in each direction) between Edmonton and Gordonvale and would significantly reduce interfaces with properties, the North Coast line and arterial roads.
+The proposed project aims to ease capacity constraints by creating a four-lane highway (two lanes in each direction) between Edmonton and Gordonvale and would significantly reduce interfaces with properties, the North Coast rail line and arterial roads.

 Economic, social and environmental value

 The largest benefit of the project is travel-time savings for road users.
 The project would also improve safety on the road, resulting in crash cost savings.